Communication

 AuditRadically Open Security 2023Multiple auditsQuarkslab 2024-2025Cure53 2024

-Briar is the only app that works when there is no internet.
-For that specific scenario, there is no alternative.
+Briar is one of the few privacy messengers that can still work when there is no internet.
+For that specific scenario, it remains unusually strong.

 Background